CLI Reference

 <file.spl> |

 Path where the new plan file will be written.
-The file must not already exist. |
+If the file already exists, it will be overwritten. |

 Examples